kronion/NBD/about.md

 permalink: /about/
 ---

-#### *Forging independent paths -- together.*
+### *Live with Intention.*
 {: id="mantra"}

 ## Our Mission

 Project Not By Default came out of our own observations as students.
 As we wondered what to do with our lives and with the opportunities afforded us, we watched our friends and classmates flock to the traditional paths of investment banking, consulting, big tech, and med school - paths offering amazing careers right for many individuals, but wrong for others.
 And in many of those wrong instances, the right path was there too, just waiting to be found.
 Just missing a bit of direction, a little courage, and a friendly push.

 We're here to create a community for students trying to "figure it all out."
-For students, from students: to inspire, support, and challenge each other to seek a path that is right for each individual --  and to do so deliberately, with excitement, and **not by default**.
+For students, from students: to inspire, support, and challenge each other to seek a path that is right for each individual - and to do so deliberately, with excitement, and **not by default**.

 ## The Cohort

 The Cohort is our first attempt to make a difference.
 Could we bring together a group of students currently facing the default path and create the community and inspiration to support them in pursuing a more intentional, personal path?
-Meet <a class="page-link" href="/cohort/">the Cohort</a> - six current Princeton students - and stay tuned for updates on their journey.
+Meet [the Cohort][cohort] - six current Princeton students - and stay tuned for updates on their journey.

 [//]: # (## The Community)